UsernameFodder/pmdsky-debug/docs/using-debug-info.md

 ### Subsequent imports
 As `pmdsky-debug` is updated, you might want to import the latest debug information into your project.
 Ghidra is pretty good about checking for repeated information when you import things, so if you've already imported a previous version of the debug info, you should be able to just follow the above steps for importing symbols and headers with the latest `pmdsky-debug` package to add incremental changes.
 (Although if there are changes to existing things in the debug info rather than just new additions, you might have to do some manual cleanup afterwards.)

+If there have been no changes to `dungeon.h` since the last time you imported the C headers, you can also add `-DOMIT_LARGE_FILES` to the "Parse Options" box.
+This will skip importing `dungeon.h`, which should reduce import times significantly (from about an hour to a few seconds).

 ## No$GBA
 The No$GBA debugger supports loading symbol names from a `.sym` file.